How I Use Obsidian as a CMS for my Website

 Abstract

-In my website repo I use metamark to iterate through my vault files.
-Metamark parses the frontmatter for a public boolean.
-If public is set to true, it adds that file to a "public files set".
+In my personal website repo I have metamark as a compile time dependency.
+I use it to iterate through my vault files.
+Metamark parses the frontmatter of my notes for a public boolean.
+If public: true it adds that note file to a "public files set".
 Next, it iterates through the "public files set", turning each file into structured data.
-The structured data includes HTML transformations (via unified.js tooling), ToC extracts, and more.
-Finally, I write that payload to a large contents.json file in my website repo, and that file becomes the "source of truth" for my Obsidian content, which is then read at compile time by Nextjs and served by Vercel.
+The structured data includes HTML transformations (via unified.js tooling), table of contents extractions, and more.
+Finally, I write that payload to a large contents.json file within my website repo. contents.json is JSON structured data, meaning you can run arbitrary code against it, allowing you to recombine the content in any way you see fit. content.json is the "source of truth" for my Obsidian content which is then read at compile time by Nextjs (which means statically generated website pages) and finally served by Vercel.

 Obsidian Frontmatter